 - /4 – 4 GB Kit (Each stick worth 2 GB)

-What each and every letter and number in the model name of the stick entails is NOT uniform across the brands.
+What every letter and number in the model name of the stick entails is NOT uniform across the brands.

-However, you can find an amazing resource here: Meaning of RAM Product Item Numbers/Codes where a helpful user that goes by the name raisonjohn has done a splendid job at detailing what the numbers mean from different manufacturers.
+However, you can find a fantastic resource here: Meaning of RAM Product Item Numbers/Codes, where a helpful user named Raison John has done a splendid job detailing what the numbers mean from different manufacturers.

-Checking RAM Model and Brand of a Plugged in Stick
+Checking the RAM Model and Brand of a Plugged in Stick

-If your RAM stick is plugged-in, then you can check its make and model through either command prompt or using popular FREE third party software / utilities.
+If your RAM stick is plugged in, you can check its make and model through a command prompt or using popular FREE third-party software/utilities.

 Checking the RAM Model and Brand Using Command Prompt

-This is perhaps the simplest method on how to check RAM model and brand if its plugged in.
+This is perhaps the most straightforward method to check the RAM model and brand if plugged in.